MIX (abstract machine): Architecture

 MIX is a hybrid binary–decimal computer.
 When programmed in binary, each byte has 6 bits (values range from 0 to 63).
 In decimal, each byte has 2 decimal digits (values range from 0 to 99).
+The two interpretions of a MIX byte (binary vs. decimal) represent different machine types and are not intended to be directly interchangeable:

+"MIX has a peculiar property in that it is both binary and decimal at the same time.
+MIX programmers don't actually know whether they are programming a machine with base 2 or base 10 arithmetic.
+Therefore algorithms written in MIX can be used on either type of machine with little change, and MIX can be simulated easily on either type of machine.
+Programmers who are accustomed to a binary machine can think of MIX as binary; those accustomed to decimal may regard MIX as decimal.
+Programmers from another planet might choose to think of MIX as a ternary computer."

 Bytes are grouped into words of five bytes plus a sign.
-Most programs written for MIX will work in either binary or decimal, so long as they do not try to store a value greater than 63 in a single byte.
+Most programs written for MIX will work in either binary or decimal, so long as they do not try to store a value greater than 63 in a single byte when interpreted a binary, and 99 when interpreted as decimal.

 A word has the range −1,073,741,823 to 1,073,741,823 (inclusive) in binary mode, and −9,999,999,999 to 9,999,999,999 (inclusive) in decimal mode.
 The sign-and-magnitude representation of integers in the MIX architecture distinguishes between “−0” and “+0.”
 This contrasts with modern computers, whose two's-complement representation of integer quantities includes a single representation for zero, but whose range for a given number of bits includes one more negative integer than the number of representable positive integers.